 When the SiPM is illuminated with more or less a steady level of light, the device is said to be operating in a current mode as shown in the second example.
 Readout of the SiPM under these conditions is best performed using the continuous current method.
 Here, the SiPM and associated readout circuit are performing like a picoammeter or electrometer by continually measuring the low level of light and sampling the result over time.

 The third example shows the photon counting mode where the SiPM and readout circuits operate in a quasi-digital mode.
 Photon counting is typically used when the light level is extremely low.
 Here the SiPM sees discrete single photon events rather than large bursts of photons or the continuous flow of multiple overlapping photons.
 The corresponding charge output from the SiPM is thus many single short duration pulses consisting of the charge produced from single photons hitting the SiPM at random intervals.
 Under these conditions, the light is measured by counting the number of events over a time period.
-Since this SiPM readout technique is more like a digital readout mode, it is not covered here but instead described in the user manual for the MCPC618 eight channel photon counting system.
+Since this SiPM readout technique is more like a digital readout mode, it is not covered here but instead described in the user manual for the multi-channel photon counting systems.

 The Transimpedance Amplifier for SiPM Readout